revoltchat/zammad-docker-compose/README.md

 # Welcome to Zammad

+> [!IMPORTANT]
+> This is a fork of Zammad's compose files with some opinionated defaults and documentation missing from Zammad's end.

+> [!CAUTION]
+> I cannot stress this enough, do not use Zammad's documentation for backup/restore!
+>
+> Instructions are provided below which won't make you trip up and screw up your install.
+>
+> Zammad seems to explicitly [not support this use-case](https://github.com/zammad/zammad-docker-compose/issues/68#issuecomment-381327989) and have done nothing since to rectify their documentation.

 Zammad is a web based open source helpdesk/ticket system with many features to manage customer communication via several channels like telephone, facebook, twitter, chat and emails.
 It is distributed under the GNU AFFERO General Public